USEPA/BMDS/docs/source/recipes/index.md

-# Recipes
+# pybmds Recipes

-The examples below describe some key capabilities key capabilities
+The examples below describe some key capabilities of `pybmds`.

 ## Modeling